 (Not applicable to TBRA or CHDO Pre-Development Loans)

-Documentation Requirements:
+Documentation Requirements only for Rental Activities in Conjunction with AHTCs:

+Attachment D Home Energy Efficiency Rating Certification –Applicants must commit to receive a Home Energy Efficiency Rating System (HERS) Score within the specific range chosen on the attachment, as evidenced by a report from a Certified RESNET Home Energy Rater who conducted an inspection of the property post-construction/rehabilitation.
+This Certification must be signed by the Applicant. .

+Documentation Requirements for all other HOME Applicants:

-Attachment D Energy Efficiency/Green Building Certification – specifically listing the energy efficient/green building items for which points are being claimed.
+Attachment EEnergy Efficiency/Green Building Certification – specifically listing the energy efficient/green building items for which points are being claimed.
 This Certification must be signed by the Applicant.
 HOME Compliance Staff will monitor for these items on the initial compliance monitoring visit.
 Please have this list available at the initial HOME compliance monitoring, as it may be requested by staff.
 OHFA’s Construction Inspector will also check for the promised amenities.

 Failure to provide the items as certified in the Application could result in a termination of the Written Agreement, de-obligation of the remaining funds, and repayment of funds already drawn down.

-3.3 HOME / Fair Housing Training – 10 Points

-Points will be awarded based on the attendance of at least one employee.
-Each class or webinar series, or the completed 14 HUD Wiser modules for environmental training will count as five (5) points, up to a maximum of ten (10) points.
-A class or series must be a total of four (4) hours in length to qualify.
-For Projects that will have a third-party management company, an employee of the third-party management company may attend in place of an employee of the Applicant.
-The training class(es) will be good for 2 years prior to the date of application.
-The class(es) or webinar(s) content must be relating to HOME or Fair Housing.

-Documentation Requirements:

-The Applicant must provide a certificate or other proof of attendance documenting at least 4 hours.
-Each class will be counted only once, regardless of the number of employees that attended or if same classes were attended multiple times.

-Applicants must complete the 14 HUD Wiser Training Modules on the HUD Exchange website that cover the Environmental material.
-You do not have to show certificates of passed quizzes, but the HUD Transcript must be submitted with your application showing that the applicant has completed required materials.
-If the applicant wishes to complete all 14 quizzes with the required 80% passing grade, they can count this as part of the Training Section for consideration of 5 points towards the 10 point maximum for this section.
-The certificates must be submitted as proof of passed quizzed along with the HUD transcript.
-The completed modules will be good for 2 years.
-If utilizing a consultant, the consultants completed HUD Wiser transcript or certificates of completed quizzes will be considered.

-4. Tenant Special Needs Populations – 5 Points (Rental Only)
+34. Tenant Special Needs Populations – 5 Points (Rental Only)

 Points will be awarded to a Project that commits to dedicate at least ten percent (10%) of the total residential units to serve a Special Needs Population, or multiple Special Needs Populations.
 A minimum of one (1) unit dedicated to a Special Needs Population is required in order to receive the points, regardless of the percentage.
 Points will be awarded for the following Special Needs Populations.
 This is an exclusive list and the tenant must meet the definition of the population type to be served to qualify: